-During certain times of year, corporate gifts are a necessity -- gifts to a new vendor, gifts sent as thank-you's for a client's business, gifts to employees and managers, and the list goes on.
+During certain times of the year, corporate gifts are a necessity—gifts to a new vendor, gifts sent as thank-yous for a client's business, gifts to employees and managers, and the list goes on.
 Give the wrong gift and it might end up shoved in a bottom drawer.
 Even worse, the wrong gift can offend someone.
 The good news is that there are ways to select gifts that are appreciated and strengthen relationships.

 Buying the perfect corporate gift for your clients has never been easier with the availability of products online and retail.
 However, with the vast selection of gift ideas comes a dizzying array of choices.
 Before you set out to find the perfect corporate gift for your clients, know the essentials of corporate gift buying.

 According to OPEN from American Express Semi-Annual Small Business Monitor, the top corporate gifts are: